-The Global Sustainability Director (GSD) reports to the ELTS.
+The Chief Sustainability Officer (CSO) reports to the ELTS.
 Responsibilities include the development of supporting strategies, interaction with other global and regional leaders, reporting & monitoring, and leading a global team of sustainability professionals that are focused on making sustainability core to everything that we do.
-Currently the GSD is leading the development of our refreshed corporate sustainability strategy.
-The Sustainability Strategy is refreshed on a three-year basis, with a new strategy being pursued in 2020 to replace the 2017.
-This work is owned by the SLT, which consists of representation from all the regions, the three sustainability program pillar leads, some support roles and the GSD, with the GSD reporting directly to the ELTS and the ELT.
+Currently the CSO is leading the implementation of our refreshed corporate sustainability strategy.
+The Sustainability Strategy is refreshed on a three-year basis, with a new strategy been kicked off in end of 2020, to run through the end of 2023.
+This work is owned by the SLT, which consists of representation from all the regions, the three sustainability program pillar leads, some support roles and the CSO, with the CSO reporting directly to the ELTS and the ELT.

 Sustainability Leadership Team: The SLT meets more frequently than monthly and has the overall day-to-day responsibility of sustainability/climate-related issues and the Sustainability Strategy.
-The Sustainability Strategy is refreshed on a three-year basis, with a new strategy being pursued in 2020 to replace the 2017.
-This work is owned by the SLT and the GSD, with the GSD reporting directly to the ELTS and the ELT.
 The team works to create necessary policies and direct the implementation and integration of these programs.
 The SLT is also responsible for global relationships with non-governmental organizations (NGOs), trade associations, and other network groups.
+Additional responsibilities include: assessment of impact of Arcadis through its own operations, opportunities to improve impact across our sector through analysis of industry hotspots, the shaping of new sustainability.